microsoft/mu_tiano_platforms/docs/TPM/TpmQemuArmVirt.md

-# TPM on QEMU SBSA
+# TPM on QEMU Arm Virt

-This document describes the TPM 2.0 architecture for the QEMU SBSA platform.
-SBSA uses a dual-CRB design with an FF-A (Firmware Framework for Arm A-Profile) mediated communication path between the normal world and the secure world.
+This document describes the TPM 2.0 architecture for the QEMU Arm Virt platform.
+Arm Virt uses a dual-CRB design with an FF-A (Firmware Framework for Arm A-Profile) mediated communication path between the normal world and the secure world.

-Please note that TPM for SBSA is not supported by default and modifications to your QEMU are required to get TPM support.
-These changes are planned to be upstreamed in the future.

 ## Table of Contents